Four Traditional Romanian Easter Recipes

 - Wash organs and cut into bite-sized cubes.

-- Place cubes in 3 Cups & 1 Cup white vinegar to remove gamey tastes and smells.
+- Place cubes in 3 cups and 1 cup white vinegar to remove gamey tastes and smells.

 - Remove from heat, discard water, let meat cool for 15 minutes.